The Tesla Model S is the first bespoke creation from the Tesla electric car stable of PayPal creator Elon Musk.

 Its body structure is chiefly aluminium, with steel used only to add strength in key areas.
 Tesla says the resultant stiffness has allowed it to bestow the car with good dynamics despite its size and weight (more than two tonnes), even on 21-inch wheels.

 Had you asked us 10 years ago for our bet on which manufacturer would be the first to introduce a viable, fast, practical and competitively priced all-electric luxury saloon to the UK, we would have looked to Germany or Japan, or even South Korea, for a credible tip.

 The fledgling upstart from Palo Alto in the US, only incorporated in 2003, would not even have been a blip on the radar.
 But within a decade, Tesla has gone from CEO Elon Musk’s brainchild to deadly serious player in the unpredictable business of building – and selling – zero-emission cars.

-The Model S is unlike anything we’ve seen before wearing a tax disc, and it has the size, pace and, yes, range to compete with a conventionally powered rival.
+The Model S is unlike anything we’ve seen before wearing the now redundant tax disc, and it has the size, pace and, yes, range to compete with a conventionally powered rival.
 Does it have the finish, panache, quality and character, too?